 What is the Mesoamerican Development Institute?

-Mesoamerican Development Institute (MDI) is a nongovernmental organization with offices in Honduras and Lowell.
-MDI specializes in technology transfer and market development; we introduce renewable energy innovations for agro-productive industry to reduce costs and restore environments in rural Mesoamerica.
+Mesoamerican Development Institute (MDI) is a nongovernmental organization with offices in Massachusetts and Honduras.
+MDI specializes in technology transfer and market development; we introduce renewable energy innovations for agro-productive industry to restore environments and improve income for practitioners in rural Mesoamerica.

 Increase Sustainability in the Coffee Industry